Over the years, many marketing campaigns have tried to form a connection between Coffee and Antioxidants1.

 What Are the Top Sources of Antioxidants?

-Strawberries are a great source of Vitamin C. But they also are rich with Antioxidants, especially Anthocyanins.
+Strawberries are a great source of Vitamin C. But they also are rich in Antioxidants, especially Anthocyanins.
 This particular compound is what gives them their red color.
 The higher the Anthocyanins level in a strawberry, the more intense it is in its red color.

 According to the same FRAP survey, Goji Berries contain 4.3 mmol of Antioxidants per 3.5 ounces (100 grams).
 No wonder they have been used in Chinese Medicine for centuries.